 Thankfully the cd players that exist in the market now offer extremely useful features.
-Even a beginner can take full advantage of a player and it’s feature.
-Budget varies from $500 for a decent semi-pro player to $2000 for the best player in the market.
-For a starter a semi-pro solution is perfect and prices don’t get higher than $500.
-All the latest cd players in the market support all audio formats and have also USB port.
+Even a beginner can take full advantage of a player, and its features.
+The budget varies from $500 for a decent semi-pro player to $2000 for the best player in the market.
+For a starter, a semi-pro solution is perfect, and prices don’t get higher than $500.
+All the latest cd players in the market support all audio formats and also have a USB port.

 - GEMINI MDJ 1000

 Pioneer XDJ 700: Because no one is using CDs anymore!

 The Pioneer CDJ 2000 Nexus 2 is the ultimate best DJ CD digital player in the world right now.
 However, this professional player is only an unreachable dream for most beginner DJs out there.
 Pioneer DJ came up with a much more affordable player while keeping the most essential features from the CDJ2000NX2.

 The XDJ 700 is lacking on CD input, but who needs it in 2020, when most DJs have their music in a digital form on a USB memory stick.
 The large full-color LCD touch screen for easy track selection and all the Pro-DJ features inherited from topline media players makes it an excellent choice for beginners, and professionals.

 Regardless of your DJ mixer, there are many available options in the market.
 Since we are looking for a starter tool, the list has mainly 2-channel mixers but also a budget-friendly 4-channel.
 All mixers offer all the basic features such as the ability to control equalizers (low/middle/high), sound effects, microphone input, “record out” etc.

 TOP 5 DJ mixers for beginners:

 - NATIVE INSTRUMENTS TRAKTOR KONTROL Z2